Coronavirus digest: Germany sees big drop in COVID cases | DW | 21.01.2021

 China will impose coronavirus testing requirements for the Lunar New Year holiday season.
 Tens of millions of people are expected to travel during this time, despite authorities urging people to stay home amid an upsurge in cases.

-Indian Prime Minister Narendra Modi will get a coronavirus jab during the second phase of the country's inoculation campaign, broadcaster NDTV reported on Thursday.
+In India, Prime Minister Narendra Modi will get a coronavirus jab during second phase of the country's inoculation campaign, broadcaster NDTV reported on Thursday.

 Indonesia will start rolling out the COVID-19 vaccine to the general public between late April and May, Health Minister Budi Gunadi Sadikin announced.